stevedepp/gcp-iot-pipeline/manual.md

     $9.95 [Adafruit BMP280 I2C or SPI Temperature Barometric Pressure & Altitude Sensor - STEMMA QT](https://www.adafruit.com/product/2651)

-- [x] Raspberry Pi Zero is the no frills version of the Raspberry Pi.
-This one has the headers (spikes) already soldered on for you. [$10 without pre-soldered headers here.](https://www.adafruit.com/product/3400)
+- [x] raspberry pi zero is the no frills version of the raspberry pi.  this one has the headers (spikes) already soldered on for you. [$10 without pre-soldered headers here.](https://www.adafruit.com/product/3400)

     $14.00 [Raspberry Pi Zero WH (Zero W with Headers)](https://www.adafruit.com/product/3708)